callum-hart/mono/misc/musings.md

 ### Existing techniques that "solve" the problems with CSS

 **Inlining CSS**
-*React styles, aphrodyte, styltron etc... (not to be confused with inline CSS `style=""`)*
+*React styles, aphrodyte, styltron etc... other JS styling libs (not to be confused with inline CSS `style=""`)*

+Benefits:

 - Easier to be reasoned with.
 - Which boosts confidence.
-Gives more certainty styles will be applied.
+- Gives more certainty styles will be applied.
-- Reduces probability of mutation.
+- Reduces probability of mutation / accidental overrides.
 - Reduces side affects.
+- Better scoping / encapsulation.

+Drawbacks:

+- Styling is coupled to JavaScript rendering.
+- Business logic / functional stuff highly coupled with presentation *(no seperation of concerns)*.
+- High barrier of entry - can't untilize a designer who knows HTML & CSS - they'd need to learn JS.
+- Styles tied into build process.
+- Anti-pattern.
+On the server-side it's considered bad practice to mix SQL with business logic, so why mix eveything up on the front-end?
+- Caching / performance implications?
+- Low cohesion - components responsible for markup, functionality & presentation.
+- Pre-processors & flexbox handle most of the niceties JS styles bring (variables, calcualted dimensions).
+- [Personal opinion] I tend to split work into manageble chunks.
+Prefer to focus on business logic seperately to styling; so don't find co-located styles useful - if anything they pollute the JS and are a distraction.

 ### What constraints can be added to CSS?
 *What can we borrow from: other programming languages / design patterns?*